Andy Ibáñez Player Props: Tigers vs. Rangers

-Andy Ibanez -- 0-for-4 in his most recent game -- will be in action for the Detroit Tigers versus the Texas Rangers, with Andrew Heaney on the mound, on June 26 at 8:05 PM ET.
+Andy Ibanez -- hitting .294 in his past 10 games -- will be in action for the Detroit Tigers against the Texas Rangers, with Martin Perez on the hill, on June 27 at 8:05 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Twins.
+In his last game, he racked up three RBI (going 2-for-4 with a home run) against the Rangers.

 Andy Ibáñez Game Info & Props vs. the Rangers